gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### initialisePayment
-Payment Initialisation server to server for UPI and BharatQR.
+Initialize a payment (server-to-server) for UPI and BharatQR

 ```golang